KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\routes.py:91`

 **Description**:
-The `update_account` method is responsible for updating account information in the EeazyCRM system.
-It retrieves the account details using the provided `account_id` and ensures that the user has the necessary access rights to perform the update.
+The `update_account` method is likely called by a component in the EeazyCRM system to update the details of a specific account, identified by 'account_id'.
+It retrieves the account using 'Account.get_account' and checks the access permissions using 'check_access' before making any changes.

 ---